mendix/docs/content/en/docs/refguide/modeling/domain-model/oql/oql-expressions.md

 * a constant
 * a function
+* a system variable
-* a combination of attribute names, constants, and functions connected by operators
+* a combination of attribute names, constants, system variables and functions connected by operators
 * a subquery

 OQL expressions can be used in `WHERE`, `SELECT`, `GROUP BY`, `UNION`, and `JOIN` clauses.
 For more information, see [OQL clauses](/refguide/oql-clauses/).